dave45678/Lesson15/Laravel/Lesson10.md

 2. Create a database called actorsandmovies

-3.Use Lesson 04 to set up your database configuration in your new project.
+3. Use Lesson 04 to set up your database configuration in your new project.

 4. Create a Movie model and a migration to create the movies table